|

 Batteries Work

-The negative electrode
+The negative

-supplies electrons to the external circuit (or load) during discharge.
-In a
+electrode supplies electrons to the external circuit (or load)

-fully charged lead-acid storage battery the negative electrode is composed
+during discharge.
+In a fully charged lead-acid storage battery the negative

-electrical current.
-The electrolyte completes the internal
+and conduct electrical current.
+The electrolyte completes the

-electrodes.
+negative electrodes.
 Diluted sulfuric

 acid (H2SO4) is the electrolyte in lead-acid